atiouajni/bluegreen-istio/readme.md

 cd bluegreen-istio
 ```

-**2 - Deploy a Blue and Green application**
+**2 - Deploy a Blue and Green applications**

-We need to deploy 2 Pods containing sidecar.istio.io/inject=true annotation to enable automatic sidecar injection.
+In this section we will deploy 2 Pods containing sidecar.istio.io/inject=true annotation to enable automatic sidecar injection.

 ```shell
 oc apply -f openshift-manifests/php-istio/